Vertical coverage diagram

 To see the vertical coverage pattern, omit the output arguments.

 Set the frequency to 100 MHz, the antenna height to 10 m, and the free-space range to 200 km.
 The antenna pattern is a sinc function with 45° half-power width.
-The surface roughness is set to 1 m.
+The surface height standard deviation is set to m.
 The antenna tilt angle is set to 0°, and the field polarization is horizontal.

-Specify a radar that transmits at 100 MHz.
-The free-space range is 200 km, the antenna height is 10 meters, the antenna tilt angle is zero degrees, and the surface roughness is one meter.
+Specify a free-space range of 200 km.
+The antenna height is 10 meters, the antenna tilt angle is zero degrees, and the surface roughness is one meter.

 Create the radar range-height-angle plot.

-Radar frequency specified as a real-valued scalar less than 10 GHz (10e9).
+Radar frequency, specified as a real-valued scalar less than 10 GHz (1010 Hz).

-Radar antenna height specified as a real-valued scalar.
-Height
+Radar antenna height, specified as a real-valued scalar.
+The height is

 the argument name and